TeamIf/teamif.github.io/README.md

         ---
     ```

 4. The body of the post can be formatted in markdown and HTML.
+Push your changes to both the `master` and `gh-pages` branches.
+Github generates the html from the gh-pages branch.
 Have fun ~

 You can contact Ahris any time if you want clarification!